RosettaCommons/documentation/application_documentation/Application-Documentation/PerResidueSolventExposure.md

 The various methods can be specified through command line options when running the application.

 ### Usage
-To use the application, the following command line options need to be specified:
+To use the application, the following command line options can be specified:
 ```
 -in:file:s                pdb file(s) to calculate solvent exposure for
 -centroid_version         use flag if centroid mode is desired (FA is default)